Frequently Asked Questions about BP

 If you bought directly from BP in the past, then we offer a free e-book update of the FAMILY GUIDE ONLY.
 This is no small gift.
 We update our guides often, spending hours and hours to keep them fresh and accurate.
 We do ask that you support our business by making at least one new purchase from BP.
 Send us the receipt and the email you used to order, and we’ll send you the newest version of the Family Guide.
 We don’t offer free updates of any other products.

 We’re sorry, but we can’t accept E-book returns.
 Please understand that once you’ve downloaded our materials, there is no way to return them.
-We do accept hardcopy returns; however, we must ask buyers to (1) return their books in unused condition; (2) return them within two weeks of receipt; and (3) pay shipping.
+We do accept hardcopy returns; however, we must ask buyers to (1) return their books in unused condition; (2) return them within two weeks of receipt; and (3) pay shipping plus 3% credit card fees if applicable.
 A 20% fee will be charged for damaged books.

 Yes.
 BP has incorporated the Classical Conversations cards into the Family Guide so that BP users can match up their cards with our scope and sequence.